 respectively.
 We remark that the mgf defined in (\ref{def_mgf}) is different from the one studied in \cite{RW17} which does not consider Markovian assumption for a vector $X_i$ and joint structure with the state $X_{N_t}$ conditioning on the initial state $X_0$.

-We finish this introductory section by giving some results of independent interest that will be used in the rest of the paper.
-The following lemma is important for some computations on Markov chains, and may be found in \cite[Lemma 1]{FG04}: \begin{lemm} Let $(S_n)_{n\in\nbN}$ be a stationary Markov chain with a state space $E$, the transition matrix $P$ and (stationary) distribution $\pi=(\pi(x))_{x\in E}$.
-For all functions $f_1$,\ldots,$f_{l+1}$ we have
+This introductory section is completed by giving some results of independent interest that will be used in the rest of the paper.
+The following lemma is important for some computations on Markov Chains, which may be found in \cite[Lemma 1]{FG04}: \begin{lemm} Let $(S_n)_{n\in\nbN}$ be a stationary Markov Chain with a state space $E$, the transition matrix $P$ and (stationary) distribution $\pi=(\pi(x))_{x\in E}$.
+For all functions $f_1$,...,$f_{l+1}$ we have